 Xcode may be downloaded for free from "Categories" in the App Store.
-Follow installer instructions.
+Then, follow installer instructions.
 The Xcode App will be installed in your "Applications" folder.

-As already mentioned before in Section 2.2.2, the modified GCC 5.1 (GNU compiler collection) comes together with Xcode and is installed under the default path: /usr/bin.
-The modified GCC 5.1 includes the individual compilers: gcc (GNU c-compiler), g++, Clang.
-GCC 5.1 will be applied according to Section 3.1.
+As already mentioned before in Section 2.2.2, the modified GCC comes together with Xcode and is installed under the default path: /usr/bin.
+Furthermore, the modified GCC includes the individual compilers: gcc (GNU c-compiler), g++, clang.
+The compiler version depends on the Xcode-version and may differ from the versions given for the modified GCC in Tab.
+1. The modified GCC will be applied according to Section 3.1.

-The installation of GCC 5.1 now will be tested exemplarily for g++.
-If the installation was successful, after the execution of the Terminal command: which g++ -return the path to the default g++ compiler is displayed as follows:
+The installation of the modified GCC now will be tested exemplarily for GCC 7.0.0 and g++.
+If the installation was successful, after the execution of the Terminal command: \$ which g++ <return> the path to the g++ compiler is displayed as follows: